HuynhTran112/STM32F103_TFT_PlayVideo/README.md

 [![Watch the video](img/thumbnail.jpg)](https://www.youtube.com/watch?v=YOUR_VIDEO_ID)

 ## Result Summary
-*   Smooth video playback at ~20 FPS.
+*   Video playback runs smoothly at approximately 20 FPS.
-*   Stable SPI communication with SD Card and LCD.
+*   SD Card and LCD communicate stably via SPI without data loss.
-*   Low memory usage (only 512-byte buffer).
+*   The system uses only 512 bytes of RAM for buffering, leaving plenty of memory for other tasks.
-*   No external libraries required.
+*   All code is written at the register level without external libraries, making it easy to understand and modify.

 ## Author
 **Trần Huỳnh**